 From the receipt of raw materials, to spray drying, pressing, and sintering, constant quality control accompany the entire carbide production process.

 We include ongoing experiences from practical tests in our improvement process.
-The high standard of our quality management system is certified in accordance with ISO 9001 and ISO 14001.
+The high standard of our quality management system is certified in accordance with ISO 9001, ISO 14001, ISO 45001 and ISO 50001.

 We endeavor to build long-term system partnerships with machine manufacturers.
 We provide joint production developments with exclusive rights.